theCapypara/riptide-repo/app/magento1/README.rst

 Magento_ eCommerce platform, version 1.

-The Riptide app comes with Redis and a Mailcatcher.
+The Riptide app comes with Redis and a mail catcher.

-Webserver is based on Apache.
+Web server is based on Apache.

 .. _Magento: https://magento.com/